-This is our fourth sustainability report which has been prepared in accordance with the Global Reporting Initiative ("GRI") Standards: Core option, and complies with the SGX requirements on sustainability reporting.
+This report has been prepared in accordance with the Global Reporting Initiative ("GRI") Standards: Core option, and complies with the SGX requirements on sustainability reporting.

-Information contained in this report reflects the sustainability progress of the Group's principal business operation, Copthorne Hotel in Cameron Highlands, Malaysia ("the Hotel"), from 1 January 2020 to 31 December 2020, unless otherwise specified.
-We will continue to publish our progress on an annual basis.
+Information contained in this report reflects the sustainability progress of the Group's principal business operation, Copthorne Hotel in Cameron Highlands, Malaysia ("the Hotel"), from 1 January 2019 to 31 December 2019, unless otherwise specified.
+The 2018 Sustainability Report was issued in April 2019, we will continue to publish our progress on an annual basis.